 Persecuting the righteous continues

 The righteousness that Christ hoped for also became an illusion.
-Jesus firmly believed that God’s kingdom or God’s reign had arrived and the good news was that righteousness would triumph (Mk.
-1:14).
+Jesus firmly believed that God’s Kingdom and God’s Reign had arrived and the good news was that righteousness would triumph (Mark 1:14).
 Jesus’ appeal to Jerusalem and to the nation ended at the cross.
-In fact, this also was the hope of Jesus’ followers (Lk.
-24:21).
-It was after the resurrection of their Master, that Jesus’ followers realized that the kingdom ethics, including righteousness, could not be localized or nationalized.
-To the disciples, it became apparent that Jesus’ ethics and the kingdom had to be individualized (Lk.
-17:21).
-Individuals would become righteous and individuals would spread that news throughout the world (Mt.
-28:19).
-However, being Jews, they still persisted that it was intended for Jews that had been dispersed (Ja.
-1:1).
+In fact, this also was the hope of Jesus’ followers (Luke 24:21).
+It was after the “Resurrection” of their Master, that Jesus’ followers realized that the “Kingdom Ethics,” including righteousness, could not be localized or nationalized.
+To the disciples, it became apparent that Jesus’ Ethics and the God’s Kingdom had to be individualized (Luke 17:21).
+Individuals would become righteous and individuals would spread that news throughout the world (Matthew 28:19).
+However, being Jews, they still persisted that it was intended for Jews that had been dispersed (James 1:1).
 A dream from heaven shattered that notion.
-Peter was instructed to go to the home of a Gentile and enroll him and all the members of his household into the kingdom of Christ (Ac.10).
+Peter was instructed to go to the home of a Gentile and enroll him and all the members of his household into the Kingdom of Christ (Acts 10).
 Now, righteousness could embrace an entire group.
 This indeed was great news.

 Jesus believed that righteousness could triumph and that the world could enjoy a time of heavenly bliss.
 God’s will, could become a reality on earth.
 Man could change and accept God’s Laws and live by them.
-Jesus wanted his followers to constantly pray, “Your kingdom come, your will be done on earth as it is in heaven” (Mt.
-6:10).
-Jesus hoped that Jerusalem would recognize her chance (Lk.
-19:44).
+Jesus wanted his followers to constantly pray, “Your kingdom come, your will be done on earth as it is in heaven” (Matthew 6:10).
+Jesus hoped that Jerusalem would recognize her chance (Luke 19:44).
 It simply did not happen.
-Being a human being, Jesus was not allowed to use his angels to counter the unrighteous (Mt.
-26:53).
+Being a human being, Jesus was not allowed to use his angels to counter the unrighteous (Matthew 26:53).
 God cannot go back on His words.
-God committed the management of the world to Adam and Adam’s seed (Gen. 1:26).
-God did the same to Noah, Abraham, Moses, David and so forth.
-Jesus did the same to his disciples and they did it to the rest of us (Jn.
-17:20).
-Every one of us is able to do what is right (Lk.
-12:57).
+God committed the management of the world to Adam and Adam’s seed (Genesis 1:26).
+God did the same to Noah, Abraham, Moses, David, and so forth.
+Jesus did the same to his disciples and they did it to the rest of us (John 17:20).
+Every one of us is able to do what is right (Luke 12:57).

 It was and it has always been difficult to do what is right in a world, which prefers convenience to righteousness.
-Christians began to read into Jesus’ message of a kingdom when righteousness would be the only norm.
-For instance, Jesus had mentioned a kingdom, where the twelve disciples will rule over the twelve tribes of Israel.
-This will take place when Jesus returned and Jesus will set up a kingdom on earth (Mt.
-19:28-30).
-Gentile Christians took comfort in the twenty-four elders in the new world (Rev. 4:4).
+Christians began to read into Jesus’ Message of a Kingdom when righteousness would be the only norm.
+For instance, Jesus had mentioned a Kingdom, where the twelve disciples will rule over the twelve tribes of Israel.
+This will take place when Jesus returned and Jesus will set up a Kingdom on earth (Matthew 19:28-30).
+Gentile Christians took comfort in the twenty-four elders in the new world (Revelation 4:4).
 Twelve had to be in charge of the non-Jews.
-This kingdom would last a thousand years.
+This Kingdom would last a thousand years.
 The troublemaker, Satan will be imprisoned during that time.
 Man will enjoy living under the umbrella of righteousness.
 Only, at the end of the one thousand years, man will have learned nothing.
 Satan will be released from prison and man will again fall for Satan.
-Then, God is will be forced to terminate this creation and God will hold everyone accountable for what they have done (Rev. 20).
+Then, God is will be forced to terminate this creation and God will hold everyone accountable for what they have done (Revelation 20).

-It was all a dream, which is still in the making (Rev. 1:10).
-It does suggest that God is giving man another chance to accept His righteousness.
+It was all a dream, which is still in the making (Revelation 1:10).
+It does suggest that God is giving man another chance to accept His Righteousness.
 Then, we have the problem that those that shall reign with Christ are already righteous and do not need reforming.
-These are also the ones that shall face the fury of Satan (Rev. 20:5).
+These are also the ones that shall face the fury of Satan (Revelation 20:5).
 In particular, why is this group singled out?
-These are the souls that Satan has beheaded and these souls will judge Satan (Rev. 20:4).
+These are the souls that Satan has beheaded and these souls will judge Satan (Revelation 20:4).
 This is the first resurrection and the second one shall begin after the martyrs had their day in court.
-Christians that have not, nor Christians that have not been punished for being just, should not count on being present in that wonderful time of serenity with Christ (Rev. 20:5-6).
+Christians that have not, nor Christians that have not been punished for being just, should not count on being present in that wonderful time of serenity with Christ (Revelation 20:5-6).
 At that wonderful time of serenity, only the beheaded martyrs will be with Christ.
 Perhaps this is why so many preachers stay away from the Revelation of John.

 In the final analysis, righteousness is timeless.
 From the beginning of man’s appearance on earth, man has had a conflict with doing what is right and what is wrong.
 Like Paul, the apostle, we all do what we ought not do (Ro.
 7:14-25).
 Yet, the bad in us disposes of the good in us, like Cain did with Abel (Gen. 4).
 This always happens when God is absent in our life.
 Instead of going to godly people for counsel, we seek advice from those that have the same problems we have.
 We are comfortable with them because they do not make us feel guilty.
 In fact, they make us feel that what is wrong is actually right (Ro.
 1:32).